juliusacar/MEAN-Paymecity/README.md

 ## What can it be used for?
 Companies that requires managing their employees such as their names, positions, or payrates.

+## In the future
+Will include features such as online check-ins, dashboard graphs, or requests of PTOs with RESTful APIs.